 Courtesy Residential Security Check – If you are planning to leave the area on vacation and would like our deputy to do a Courtesy Security Check please stop by the Town Hall and fill out an application at least 3-5 days prior to your leaving.
-Our Deputy will keep a log on the security checks and shortly after your return you will be mailed a recap of the services rendered.
 You can also download a copy of the application from our website by going into the Forms page, fill it out and drop it by Town Hall.
 If you have any questions please call me at 965-9888.

-The Town Council would like to remind you that the Council Workshops are held the second Tuesday of each month at 5:00 p.m., and the Regular Town Council Meetings are held the fourth Tuesday of each month at 5:00 p.m..
+The Town Council would like to remind you that the Council Workshops are held the second Tuesday of each month at 5:00 p.m., and the Regular Town Council Meetings are held the fourth Tuesday of each month at 5:00 p.m. unless otherwise posted.
 You can find a copy of the agenda on the website listed under Council Meeting Agendas or on the town calendar.
 Just click on the date of the meeting that you wish to see the agenda for.

 Nestled within the undulating curves of the Magnolia River, the beautiful town of Magnolia Springs developed from a Spanish land grant in the year 1800 and, by the end of the War Between the States, rapidly became a primary destination for the families and descendants of many of the soldiers who had fought on both sides.
 Families from Vermont, Chicago, St. Louis and other points north built homes, inns, and businesses along the river’s edge and were joined by native Alabamans and transplants from other Southern locations.